 A short 15-minute drive from downtown Carlisle, Laurel Lake provides the perfect respite from the oppressive summer heat.
 Located in Pine Grove Furnace State Park, the original 25-acre lake was deliberately created in 1830 to provide water power for the nearby iron forge.
 (Learn more about the history of Laurel Lake).
 Today, the cool water and sandy beach combine with a scenic mountain backdrop to provide a peaceful refuge away from the stress of everyday life.

-When you are done swimming, rent a boat or kayak to take a spin around the lake, break out the fishing poles, or put on your hiking boots and explore some of the park's trails, including hiking to the midpoint of the iconic Appalachian Trail. which is located in the park.
-(NOTE: As of June 9, 2022, the boat rentals are not available on Mondays and Tuesdays.
-Payment is cash only.)
+When you are done swimming, rent a boat or kayak to take a spin around the lake, break out the fishing poles, or put on your hiking boots and explore some of the park's trails, including hiking to the midpoint of the iconic Appalachian Trail, which is located in the park.
+(NOTE: Payment for boat rentals is cash only.)

 For the perfect ending to your day, hop in the car for a quick 10-minute drive to Twirly Top.
 In operation for over 65 years, this local favorite offers some of the best soft-serve ice cream around.